MocaCDev/extras/python/yal_lang/README.md

  -- "STRING" is the same as "str" within Python
  -- "gather_input" is the same as "input" within Python.
 It gathers input from the user gather_name(STRING(gather_input('name: '))

+ -- Classes within yal are a bit different, look belowe

+ -- In order to start a class, you must type "create class" to indicate you're wanting to make a class create class my_class:
+  -- In a class, you can use a "class_msg_start" & "class_msg_end" to create a "multi-line" python comment -- or you can just use what I have been
+  -- Here is an example of a class_msg class_msg_start
+  PUT YOUR MESSAGE IN HERE
+  class_msg_end
+  -- A "class init" is the same as "def __init__" within Python, but simpler -- "this" is the same as "self" within Python, the "class init" can take any argument class init(this,age,name) then
+    -- Notice, "this" is going to be assigned the value of "age".
+So we write "this.age" -- Same as "self.age"
+    this.age = age
+    this.name = name
+  -- Now, we can either use "func" or "class func"
+  -- Whichever one you prefere, you use.
+There is no difference -- I am going to use both class func return_values(this) then
+    return_value(this.name,STRING(this.age))
+  func say_hey(this) then
+    -- concatenating is the same as within Python print_value('Hello ' + this.name + '.
+I see you are ' + STRING(this.age))
+  -- There is something known as a "class error" within yal.
+It is a error you can raise for the class -- Here is an example of how you raise a "class error" class func gather_info(this) then
+    this.
+-- Calling a class, and the classes functions, are the same as Python.
+Nothing different n = my_class(STRING(gather_input('Name: '),INTEGER(gather_input('Age: ')) n.return_values() n.say_hey()
 ```